Welcome to Reception!

 Take a look at our Reading for Pleasure webpage for ideas on how to develop your child’s love of reading and suggestions for books to read together.
 Click here

-We hope you had a lovely half term break and are ready to continue your learning.
+We hope you had a lovely summer break and are ready to start your learning journey.

 To find out more, read our curriculum newsletter.